nuttt/HoroAlgorithm/README.md

 # HoroAlgorithm
-The algorithm for Plamistry using Computer Vision, running on Android.
+The algorithm for Palmistry using Computer Vision, running on Android.

 ## Client
 The android client is at: [@withlovee's Horo](https://github.com/withlovee/Horo)